-If you’re among the many investors on the hunt for the next property investment opportunity, this guide to Indiana’s real estate market will reveal why this charming yet often overlooked Midwestern state should be part of your investment plans.
+Suppose you’re among the many investors on the hunt for the next property investment opportunity.
+In that case, this guide to Indiana’s real estate market will reveal why this charming yet often overlooked Midwestern state should be part of your investment plans.

 There are many things to consider before purchasing any type of property, and Indiana is one state that makes a good case for itself.

-Above are some key stats about Indiana and its real estate market that make it attractive for investors.
+Above are some key stats about Indianapolis real estate market that make it attractive for investors.

 Admittedly, Indiana isn’t the first place that comes to mind when people think of places to live.